lipis/flag-icons/README.md

 You could also apply this to any element, but in that case you'll have to use the `flag-icon-background` instead of `flag-icon` and you're set.
-This will add the correct background with the following CSS properties:
+This will add the correct background with the following CSS properties:-

 ```css
 background-size: contain;